The theme is forest and man and the world around him. Lesson summary on the surrounding world "forest and man." Preparing to learn new material

 Hands raised and shook -

-We also need to find out what depends on each of us.
-Let's read the story by role.
+We also have to figure out what depends on each of us.
+Let's read the story role by role.

-Olya and Lida, little girls, went to the forest.
-Tired from the journey, they sat down to rest and have lunch.
-They took bread, butter, eggs out of the bag.
-When the girls were already finishing their dinner, a nightingale sang not far from them.
+Olya and Lida, little girls, went into the forest.
+Tired of the journey, we sat down to rest and have lunch.
+They took bread, butter, and eggs out of the bag.
+When the girls had already finished dinner, a nightingale began to sing not far from them.
 Fascinated by the beautiful singing, Olya andLida sat, afraid to move.
-The nightingale stopped singing. she collected the rest of her food and scraps of paper and threw it under Lida, wrapped the eggshells and bread in newspaper and put the bag in her bag.
+The nightingale stopped singing.
+She collected the remains of her food and scraps of paper and threw them under Lida, wrapped the eggshells and bread in newspaper and put the bag in her bag.

-Why are you taking your trash with you?
-Olya said. - Throw it under the bush.
+Why do you take trash with you? - Olya said. - Throw it under the bush.
 After all, we are in the forest, no one will see!

-It's a shame in front of the nightingale, - Lida answered quietly..
+“I’m ashamed in front of the nightingale,” Lida answered quietly..

-Whose behavior in the forest do you consider correct?
+Whose behavior in the forest do you think is correct?

-You already know that plastic and glass objects do not rot even in the ground.
-If food waste and paper can be buried in the forest, then tin cans, glass and plastic bottles should never be left in the forest, and animals can get hurt on fragments of broken bottles.
+You already know that plastic and glass objects They don’t even rot in the ground.
+If food waste While paper can be buried in the forest, cans, glass and plastic bottles should never be left in the forest, and animals can be injured by the fragments of broken bottles.

 5.2.
-Reading the poem "Forest Fire" by V. Shefner and conversation on the content.
+Reading of the poem “Forest Fire” by V. Shefner and conversation on the content.

 Forgetful hunter at rest

-He went into the forest, and the branches were burning down
+He went into the forest, and the branches were burning out

-And in the morning the wind dispersed the mists,
+And in the morning the wind dispersed the fogs,

 And the dying fire came to life.

-And, pouring sparks in the middle of the clearing.
+And, throwing sparks in the middle of the clearing.

-He burned all the grass with flowers together,
+He burned all the grass and flowers together,

 Like a frightened flock of red squirrels,

-And the forest hummed from a fiery blizzard,
+And the forest was buzzing with a fiery blizzard,

 And like snowflakes, sparks flew from them